So, I went to New Zealand last year. This is what I felt on the first day of my holiday

 The weather was so cool.
 The sky already looked fantastic, and I had been in New Zealand for a few minutes.
 Oh my, this was going to be good.

-Passage through Customs was fast, painless and went without a hitch.
-The Customs Officer asked me if I had peanuts, Moong Dal, or pickles (savoury Indian snacks), and he clean bowled me with this question.
+Passage through Customs was fast, painless, and went without a hitch.
+The Customs Officer asked me if I had peanuts, Moong Dal, or pickles (savory Indian snacks), and he clean bowled me with this question.
 I was not carrying any foodstuff or even a water bottle.

 About the skies…

 So, my brother came and picked me up.
 He came in his 7- seater Mazda CX9.
 On the way home, I could not help but look at the sky a lot.